 Whenever a product listing ad is clicked by a potential customer searching, the merchant has to pay Google.
 The price per click will depend on the product and its value.

-It is reported that retailers using the paid product listing ads thus far, have seen their click-through-rates increase, their Pay per Click costs decrease and an overall better return on investment; in comparison to the traditional Google AdWords PPC text ads.
+It is reported that retailers using the paid product listing ads thus far, have seen their click-through-rates increase, their Pay per Click costs decrease and an overall better return on investment; in comparison to the traditional Google Ads, PPC text ads.

 When they click an ad, it will take them directly to a sales landing page to buy the product.